-High Grade Results from OK Underground Mine Drilling
+High Grade Results Continue from OK Underground Mine

-Pantoro Limited (ASX:PNR) (Pantoro) is pleased to provide results from its maiden underground drilling program from the high grade OK Underground Mine at the Norseman Gold Project.
+Pantoro Limited (ASX:PNR) (Pantoro) is pleased to provide a further update on results from its underground drilling program at the high grade OK Underground Mine at the Norseman Gold Project (PNR 50%).

-A 7,500 metre diamond drilling program is currently being undertaken at the OK Underground Mine.
-The OK Underground mine is comprised of three developed lodes, the Main Lode, the O2 Lode and the Star of Erin Lode.
-The objective of the current program is to extend the depth of defined mineralisation in the O2 Lode below the 22 Level (the lowest current development level), and to infill the Star of Erin Lode mineralisation.
+Pantoro has completed approximately 7,586 metres of diamond drilling at the OK Underground Mine in this program with a number of results still outstanding.
+The objective of the drill program is to extend the depth of defined mineralisation in the 02 Lode below the 22 Level, and to infill the Star of Erin Lode mineralisation.
 The initial phase of the drilling has focused on the central portion of the O2 Lode.